logikfabrik/uJet/docs/source/working_with_types.rst

 Media Types
 ===========
-A media type is created by decorating a public non-abstract class, with a constructor that takes no parameters, using the `MediaTypeAttribute` attribute.
+A media type is created by decorating a public non-abstract class, with a default constructor that takes no parameters, using the `MediaTypeAttribute` attribute.

 .. code-block:: csharp